JuergenKober/project-udaci-racer-simulator/README.md

+# Asynchronous Programming with JavaScript

+## Part of the Intermediate Javascript Nanodegree from Udacity

-# Welcome to the One and only UdaciRacer Simulation Game
+## Student Instructions for the UdaciRacer Simulation Game

 ## Project Introduction